• Skip to primary navigation

 • I recommend using a spiralizer like mine from Paderno World Cuisine to turn the zucchini into noodle-like swirls.
 Long and fat zucchini make the best zoodles, and it is also important to keep the zucchini centered inside the spiralizer when slicing them.
 If you want your final zoodles to be whiter, make sure to peel them. 🙂

-• Zoodles would be a fantastic substitute in chicken noodle soup or any soup that requires pasta.
+• Zoodles would be a fantastic substitute in gluten free chicken noodle soup or any soup that requires pasta.

 Nutrition